 Practice Problem What is the period of the output waveform generated by the sketch of Figure 2.1?

 Solution The period is 1000 ms (or 1 s), the sum of the two delay() invocations.
+Every period, the waveform (and the code that generates it) repeats.

 2.3 Example Digital Output Use Cases

 2.3.1 LED Indicator